-Other than that, this statute is identical to other statutes that govern behavior that can transmit diseases.
-NRS 441A.180, for example, states that a person with a communicable disease shall not conduct themselves in a way that is likely to expose others to that disease (in which a violation of this statute is subject to a misdemeanor charge).
-Considering that the type of violation governed by NRS 441A.300 is already covered by other statutes that don't single out HIV or AIDS, we recommend that this statute be repealed.
-This change conforms to elements of modernization, which states that the law should be applicable to all diseases and not just HIV.
+We recommend that this statute be repealed in its entirety.
+First, this statute is identical to other laws that govern behavior that can transmit diseases.
+NRS 441A.180, for example, states that a person with a communicable disease shall not conduct themselves in a way that is likely to expose others to that disease (in which a violation of the statute is subject to a misdemeanor charge).
+This statute may also be in violation of the Americans with Disabilities Act (ADA) because it singles out people living with HIV and ascribes them separate testing and segregation policies.
+Considering that this statute may be unlawful and that there are other, similar statutes that don't single out HIV or AIDS, we recommend that this statute be repealed.
+This change conforms to elements of modernization, which state that the law should be applicable to all diseases and not just HIV.

-NRS 441A.320: mention of HIV and STDs
+NRS 441A.320: Amend: mention of HIV and STDs, offer testing to victim